-The Torngat Mountains form a narrow N-S ridge of peaks above 1600 m a.s.l. that protrude above a gently westward dipping (0.8°) subsummit plateau (Fig. 3.1).
-The plateau has been dissected by range-crossing E-W valleys that terminate as deep estuaries on both coasts (Fig. 3.1a).
-The relief ranges from a few hundred metres along the west coast, to > 1800 m above submerged fiords in the centre of the range.
-The valleys are cut into Archean Rae and Nain province gneisses and metasedimentary rocks and have a periodic (ca. 10 km) spacing which may reflect obscured shear zones or some fundamental fluvial response to the physiographic conditions (Hovius, 2000) (Fig. 3.1c).
-Steep hillslopes of paraglacial origin have persisted in excess of the angle of repose due the strength of the highly resistant, albeit pervasively sheared, lithologies (Taylor, 1979)(Fig. 3.2).
+The Torngat Mountains form a narrow N-S ridge of peaks above 1600 m asl that protrude above a gently westward dipping (0.8°) subsummit plateau (Fig. 3.1).
+The plateau has been dissected by range-crossing E-W valleys that terminate as deep estuaries on both ends (Fig. 3.1a).
+The relief ranges from a few hundred meters along the west coast, to > 1800 m above submerged fiords in the center of the range.
+The valleys are cut into Archean Rae and Nain province gneisses and metasediments and have a periodic (ca. 10 km) spacing which may reflect obscured shear zones or some fundamental fluvial response to the physiographic conditions (Hovius, 2000) (Fig. 3.1c).
+Steep hillslopes of paraglacial origin have persisted in excess of the angle of repose due the competency of the highly resistant albeit pervasively sheared lithologies (Taylor, 1979)(Fig. 3.2).
 Rock structure is also the dominant control of several high peaks.